iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > The scheduling and appointment help has been awesome.
 The major issue I have is that the sound when on the appointments will not go through my Bluetooth headphones.
 This is the only app that the calls won't go through.
 Edit: Appreciate passing it along.
 I isolated the issue; when the app is running,even in the background, no sound from any app will play to any Bluetooth device.
 Once the app is closed, the Bluetooth audio in other apps works as expected.
 Please contact me for more specific info<br> :date: __2020-08-21 17:38:12__

 > Operates as intended, but doesn't remember specific patient on a specific device, so it would be better to automatically log in as me on my device, and not my partner/the "who needs care" selection screen.
 Perhaps even separate passwords for family members in case of sensitive topics?<br> :date: __2020-07-30 23:24:47__

-> There should be a way to rate an leave reviews for providers<br> :date: __2020-07-24 22:00:17__

-> It seem that you have to be online to use it.
-Can't just use the phone connection.
-But it works and so I give it a 3<br> :date: __2020-07-10 15:01:21__